fmaste/Haskell/doc/EvaluationStrategies.md

 expression (minus non-termination).

 Non-termination is key.
-In most imperative languages different evaluation strategies can produce different results for the same program, whereas in most functional languages the only output difference is its termination behavior.
+In most imperative languages different evaluation strategies can produce different results for the same program, whereas purely functional languages the only output difference is its termination behavior.

 No wonder why Haskell and GHC try to stay true to theory.
 See